 The next generation of composable storage is solutions where the hardware and software is disaggregated.
 While they may still come bundled with certified hardware solutions, software and hardware are independent of one-another.
 Software independence enables the transferring of licenses which enables organizations to quickly move to new hardware platforms when new technology justifies it.

 Software independence also enables a true consumption or subscription model.
 While the customer needs to purchase the hardware upfront the software only needs to be activated as the organization uses that portion of the hardware.
 Most consumption models built on legacy storage solutions or even composable storage 1.0 solutions require a minimum purchase by the customer and upgrades that are in large chunks instead of small bites.

 The second generation of composable infrastructure is more compatible with the cloud.
 Although composable storage 2.0 is actually more flexible than even the cloud it does share similar properties in terms of seamless scale, upgrades and business models.
 Organizations looking to maintain mission critical applications on-premises while also having the option to move to and from various cloud providers will find composable storage 2.0 and ideal foundation from which to build that strategy.

 IT professionals are hearing a lot about composable infrastructures and many vendors are claiming to offer a solution, but only a few have truly composable solutions ready for deployment today.
-To learn more about composable infrastructure join Storage Switzerland and Kaminario on May 31st at 1:15 pm ET /10:15 am PT for our next 15-minute webinar.
+To learn more about composable infrastructure join Storage Switzerland and Kaminario on demand for our 15-minute webinar.
 During this webinar listen in as our panel of experts discuss what composable infrastructures are, how they have evolved and most importantly what to look for in a composable solution

 Sponsored by Kaminario